alibaba/Sentinel/sentinel-adapter/sentinel-quarkus-adapter/README.md

 </dependency>
 ```

-if your quarkus appilcation want to use both `sentinel-annotation-quarkus-adapter` and `sentinel-jax-rs-quarkus-adapter` , then add these two dependency together to your `pom.xml`:
+if your quarkus application want to use both `sentinel-annotation-quarkus-adapter` and `sentinel-jax-rs-quarkus-adapter` , then add these two dependency together to your `pom.xml`:

 ```xml
 <dependency>